 AerCap is the global leader in aircraft leasing, with customers in every major geographical region.
-As of December 31, 2023, we owned 1,556 aircraft, managed 184 aircraft and had 338 new aircraft on order.
-As of December 31, 2023, the average age of our owned aircraft fleet, weighted by net book value, was 7.3 years.
-During the year ended December 31, 2023, the weighted average utilization rate for our owned aircraft was 98%, calculated based on the number of days each aircraft was on lease during the year, weighted by the net book value of the aircraft.
-Approximately 1% of our owned aircraft were undergoing or designated for cargo conversion during the year ended December 31, 2023 and were therefore not calculated as utilized.
+As of December 31, 2024, we owned 1,543 aircraft, managed 179 aircraft and had 296 new aircraft on order.
+As of December 31, 2024, the average age of our owned aircraft fleet, weighted by net book value, was 7.4 years.
+During the year ended December 31, 2024, the weighted average utilization rate for our owned aircraft was 99%, calculated based on the number of days each aircraft was on lease during the year, weighted by the net book value of the aircraft.
+Approximately 1% of our owned aircraft were undergoing or designated for cargo conversion during the year ended December 31, 2024 and were therefore not calculated as utilized.

 AerCap Cargo is a global leader in the air cargo market, with more than 30 years' experience and a global fleet of over 120 aircraft that are owned, serviced or committed for conversion.
-AerCap Cargo provides ten types of modern narrowbody and widebody cargo aircraft to 17 customers around the world, including e-commerce, express delivery and general cargo operators.
+AerCap Cargo provides ten types of modern narrowbody and widebody cargo aircraft to over 20 customers around the world, including e-commerce, express delivery and general cargo operators.
 AerCap Cargo also plays a developmental role in the provision of new cargo options, including the "Big Twin" freighter program between AerCap Cargo and Israel Aerospace Industries, which involves the conversion of the Boeing 777-300ER aircraft into long-haul large-capacity freighters.
-AerCap Cargo was also involved in the development of the Boeing 767-300BDSF and the launch of Boeing's 737BCF freighter conversion program and, more recently, the A321 freighter conversion programs with EFW and ST Aerospace.
+AerCap Cargo was also involved in the development of the Boeing 767-300BDSF, the launch of Boeing's 737BCF freighter conversion program and the A321 freighter conversion programs with EFW and ST Aerospace.
 AerCap Cargo's largest customers are Amazon and Maersk.